tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 * [sp500_data.csv](Activities/05-Ins_Beta/Resources/sp500_data.csv)

-Open the lesson slides, move to the "Beta" section and highlight the following:
+Open the lesson slides, move to the "Beta" section, and highlight the following:

-* Before start using beta, there are two concepts that we need to review: covariance and variance.
+* Before we start using beta, there are two concepts we need to review: covariance and variance.

 * What is covariance?